Bandcamp Picks

 However, GHOST/SPIRIT is a fascinating anomaly, a shift that retains what Reidy has always delivered while still changing route.
 It is an act of transformation that stands out from the rest of their work, where consideration for track-by-track song structure is ever so prominent.
 Abstract characteristics are in full view with stern electronics and freewheeling guitar plucks, but they don’t always bleed from one song to another.
 Beginnings and ends stay within conformed space.

-The change in structure can be attributed to Reidy singing even more than ever.
-Accompanied by slight effects, it complements their considered, yet captivating singing.
-Immediately stepping in front as “Every Day There’s a Sunset” introduces the project’s sonic effervescence.
-“I give all to you / Until I disappear / And there is no one left for you to give on back to / Until you disappear,” sings Reidy.
+The change in structure can be attributed to Reidy singing more than ever, accompanied by slight effects that complement their considered, yet captivating, singing.
+“Every Day There’s a Sunset” introduces the project’s sonic effervescence: “I give all to you / Until I disappear / And there is no one left for you to give on back to / Until you disappear,” sings Reidy.
 The rest of the melody is composed like a mantra, while the atmosphere shudders and shakes with stacks of synths, guitars, and chimes.
 The abstract and conventional are strung together, crafting something from beyond.

 A ray of instrumental samples across various collaborators carries more weight in Reidy’s swirl, intensifying the fractured compositions.
 “Satellite” keeps shedding its organic textures, sounding like a wave that constantly eats up everything around it.
 The following track, “To Breathe Lightning,” is simultaneously soothing and imposing.
 Meditative singing sits around synths, chimes, and drums that keep poking a bubble.